mdeliw/md/Effective Java.md

 With the second approach, it is guaranteed that the object will be reused by  any other code running in the same VM that happens to contains the same string literal.

 - Use `Pattern.compile()` where heavy use of `String.matches` is done.
+- Prefer primitives over boxed primitives.
 - Stacks manage their own memory, and popped items aren't automatically garbage collected.
 Explicitly assign null on the popped index.
 - Listeners and Callbacks are another source of memory leaks if not unregistered.
+- Make a defensive copy when reuse of object is not a good thing.
+Conversely, avoid duplicating objects when the object can be reused.
 - Read about  `WeakHashMap`

-#### 7. Avoid try-finally, instead use try-with-resources.
+## 7. Prefer try-with-resources over finalizers and cleaners

-- Avoid finalizers.
+Avoid finalizers.
 The specification provides no guarantees that the finalizer will run promptly.
 Additionally it provides no guarantee that they'll be run at all.
 Uncaught exception thrown in the finalizer is ignored.
-- ==Alternatively== have the class implement `AutoCloseable` and have client involve the `close` method on each instance using the `try`-with-resources approach.
+Instead implement `AutoCloseable` and have client involve the `close` method on each instance using the `try`-with-resources approach.

 ```java
 //clean the rented room before returning to landlord.
 public class Room implements AutoCloseable {
   private static final Cleaner cleaner = Cleaner.create();